ilnweb/crwn-clothing/README.md

 <h1>React - crwn-clothing</h1>

-<p>This is a personal portfolio project in which I created a simple photography SPA using Create-react-app.</p>
+<p>This is a code along project from The Complete React Developer course.
+A complete ecommerce SPA created using create-react-app.</p>

 <a href="https://crwn-live-iln.herokuapp.com/"  target="blank"><h2>Check out project on Heroku</h2></a>

-<h4>This project uses the following:</h4>
+<h4>In this project the following technologies are applyed :</h4>

 <ul>